MarufZak/study-logs/README.md

 The repository is organized into different folders, each representing a specific topic or course.
 Here's a brief overview of the current structure:

 - **`typescript-essentials`** — My notes and takeaways from the TotalTypeScript Pro Essentials workshop by Matt Pocock.
+- **`nodejs-design-patterns`** — My notes and takeaways from the NodeJS Design Patterns book by Mario Casciaro and Luciano Mammino.

 > **Note**: This list will grow as I continue my learning journey.
 Feel free to explore the folders to see detailed notes on each subject.
 If anything is unclear or you have questions, feel free to open an issue or reach out to me directly.